The influence of pinholes and weak-points in aluminium-oxide Josephson junctions: Superconducting transport in atomistic model

 which allows us to differentiate between different types of nanoscale conduction \cite{Blanter2000}.
 We find that as we grow thicker barriers the Fano factor approaches 1, indicating barrier tunnelling, and for a pure aluminium we obtain a Fano factor of 0 corresponding to ballistic transport as indicated on the graph with dashed lines.
 A Fano factor of 1/3 corresponds to a diffusive wire, and 1/2 a 2D layer of randomly distributed scatterers \cite{Heikkila2013, Blanter2000}.
 We note that many of the points in the thinner barriers are situated around the diffusive wire regime, and we do also see a few points near the 2D layer of scatterers regime.
 However, given the variability in our data we cannot distinguish between these two regimes definitively.
-Fig.~\ref{fig:eigs_fano}~(c) shows the ratio of the largest sinusoidal contribution to the CPR with the other contributions, highlighting results in Fig.~\ref{fig:fourier_cpr} which indicate that thicker barriers approach a pure sinusoidal CPR and a $\nu \simeq 0$, indicative of an ideal Josephson junction.
-We estimate this junction to have a thickness between a 15.25 {\AA} and 23.49 {\AA} based on the FWHM and O extent in Table.~\ref{tab:thickness}.